i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-behavior/README.md

 * Load all your behaviors with globbing

-  * The babel-way:
+  * The babel-way
     ```
       import * as behaviorModules from './../../**/*.behavior.js'
     ```

-  * The webpack-way:
+  * The webpack-way
     ```
       import behaviorModules from './../../**/*.behavior.js'
     ```

-  * the manual-way
+  * do it manually
     ```
       import myBehavior from './foo/bar/myBehavior.js'
       import anotherBehavior from './xxx/yyy/anotherBehavior.js'
       const behaviorModules = {
         'myBehavior': myBehavior,
         'anotherBehavior': anotherBehavior
       }
     ```

 * Create a behavior Instance, and pass your behaviors to the constructor
   ```
     const behavior = new Behavior(behaviorModules)
     behavior.attachBehaviors()
   ```

 Done!